 With a combination of courses together to make up the race it's important to consider what the options are as the boats reach the Bell Buoy.
 Will boats complete the course or do conditions dictate that the course should be shortened?
-If shortened course is the answer then 2 lights should be displayed as the first boat approaches H (half way down the leg from Hartlepool No.2 to H is ideal).
+If shortened course is the answer then 2 lights should be displayed as the first boat approaches H (half way down the leg from Hartlepool HP2 to H is ideal).
 The shortened course should be announced on VHF including which class the shortened course relates to.

 Lights should be extinguished before the 1st boat approaches the finish.
+Note: Switch off shortened course lights before using finishing lights.